albellatross/prompt-select/README.md

 1. **Generate Prompts**: Click "🎲 Random 3 Prompts" to get started
 2. **Copy Content**: Use the copy button on any prompt card
+    - Use the top bar buttons:
+       - 📋 Copy All 3 – Rich text (bold title + prompt, multi-format clipboard)
+       - 📋 Copy JSON – Structured array like:
+          ```json
+          [
+             {
+                "label": "Switch to Anime Look",
+                "prompt": "Create this picture as an anime illustration, with expressive light, dynamic layout."
+             },
+             {
+                "label": "Change to Pop Art",
+                "prompt": "Create this picture as a high-saturation pop art, with bold blocks and hues."
+             }
+          ]
+          ```
 3. **Edit Prompts**: Click edit to modify titles and prompt text inline
 4. **Replace Individual**: Use "🎲 Random" for random replacement or "Replace ▾" for selection
 5. **Switch Languages**: Toggle between English and Chinese in the header